 The Union of Concerned Scientists just updated their analysis of the emissions of electric vehicles compared to gasoline cars.
-The advantage EVs offer has only increased since our update last year, and today, the average EV purchased in the U.S. is the equivalent of an 80 mpg gasoline car.
+The advantage EVs offer has only increased since our update last year.
+So today, the average EV purchased in the U.S. is an 80 mpg gasoline car.

-At least 75 percent of Americans live where an EV is cleaner than a 50 mpg gasoline car would be.
+At least 75 percent of Americans live where an EV is cleaner.
+Much cleaner than a 50 mpg gasoline car would be.
 And today’s new, more efficient EV models improve on that even further.
-These trends are likely to continue as coal declines in the electric grid and renewables grow..
+Therefore, these trends are likely to continue.
+Especially as coal declines in the electric grid and renewables grow..

 David Reichmuth explains our new numbers here: